Loading article

 General information only, not personal medical advice.

-In Australia, a sick-child certificate is not saying you are personally unfit for work.
-It is evidence that your child was unwell, needed care or support, and that your absence from work was connected to that caring responsibility.
-Your employer can ask for reasonable evidence for carer's leave.
-Schools and childcare services can also ask for absence explanations or return-clearance evidence, especially for infectious illnesses.
+You may also need evidence.
+Workplace carer's leave evidence is not saying you were personally unfit for work; it supports that your absence was connected to a caring responsibility.
+Your employer can ask for reasonable evidence.
+Schools and childcare services may separately ask for an absence explanation or return-clearance evidence for the child.

-A certificate for a sick child usually has a different job from an ordinary employee sick certificate.
+A carer's leave certificate has a different job from an ordinary employee sick certificate.

 For the parent, the workplace question is whether you were entitled to carer's leave because your child needed care or support.
 For the school or childcare service, the practical question is why the child was away and whether they should stay away for infection-control reasons.

 It should not become a public file of your child's private health details.
-Many certificates can support the leave reason without naming a diagnosis.
+Evidence can often support the leave reason without naming a diagnosis.

 Fair Work describes sick and carer's leave as personal/carer's leave.
 Full-time and part-time employees accrue paid sick and carer's leave as one balance.
 The annual entitlement for a full-time employee is 10 days, pro rata for part-time employees, and unused paid sick and carer's leave carries over.